 Staffing is no longer merely a matter of signing a union contract or shaking hands.
 Employment discrimination, accommodations for persons with disabilities, wage and hour rules, harassment, workplace violence, and employee privacy are only a few of the issues employers face.
 We provide counsel in all aspects of personnel practices, including employee, consultant, and independent contractor relationships.

-The most valuable assets of a business are often intangible — confidential information, proprietary technology, trademark/trade name, customer/client lists, and goodwill.
-Bowles & Verna advises its clients in developing strategies to protect and enhance the value of your intellectual property.
+The most valuable assets of a business are often intangible – confidential information, proprietary technology, trademark/trade name, customer/client lists, and goodwill.
+At Bowles & Verna, we advise our clients in developing strategies to protect and enhance the value of their intellectual property.
 We also provide advice and documentation for technology licensing and transfers.

 The day-to-day operation of a business is sometimes the most vulnerable to dispute.
 We know your business or we learn it quickly.
 Your relationships with customers, suppliers, service contractors, and others are less likely to end in expensive conflict if contracts are reviewed before signing.
 We are committed to forging productive long-term alliances with our clients, keeping in mind that a brief time spent at the start saves a prolonged or expensive proceeding later.

 Many of our clients are family-owned enterprises.
 Wealth accumulation and business success depend on long-range planning.
 We work in evaluating investment strategies, planning and documenting vehicles (such as living trusts, buy-sell agreements, and family limited partnerships), with your team of financial planning and insurance professionals, for retention or sharing of asset control, and ultimately providing for family or beneficiaries